 Three Black Hand assassins set up along the motorcade’s route to ensure someone’s success, and Gavrilo Princip succeeded, where Trifko Grabez and Nedeljko Cabrinovic failed.
 All three had been inducted into the group by members recruiting from Belgrade cafes.

-The Sicarii were Jewish assassins named for their weapon of choice, a curved dagger called a sica.
+The Sicarii were Jewish assassins named for their weapon of choice—a curved dagger called a sica.
 They received the name from ancient Greek historian Josephus, who wrote about the anti-Roman group’s preferred method of killing.
-While they were known for their large-scale raids as well, they are more commonly associated with their tactics of simply hiding their weapons in their clothes and stalking their targets through what would normally be rather inconvenient public locations.
+While they were known for their large-scale raids, they are more commonly associated with their tactics of simply hiding their weapons in their clothes and stalking their targets through what would normally be rather inconvenient public locations.

-The group were known as followers of Judas of Galilee, and their goal was a simple one: incite rebellion against Rome.
-A revolt did happen, in Jerusalem in 65 BC, but the unsuccessful revolt began the eventual disappearance of the group.
+The group was known as followers of Judas of Galilee, and their goal was a simple one: incite rebellion against Rome.
+A revolt did happen in Jerusalem in 65 BC, but the unsuccessful revolt led to the eventual disappearance of the group.
 They last appeared at an attack on the ancient fortress at Masada.
-Eventually, the term “sicarii” was broadened to refer to any type of Jewish terrorist.
+Eventually, the term “sicarii” was broadened to refer to any Jewish terrorist.

-According to Cicero, assassination of a political leader is sometimes justified, if that act meets certain criteria.
-If the leader has committed atrocities against their people and against the common good, if the death will advance the common good, and if the act is a last resort, it can be justified—and those who commit the assassination are the tyrannicides.
+According to Cicero, the assassination of a political leader is sometimes justified if that act meets certain criteria.
+If the leader has committed atrocities against his people and the common good, if the death will advance the common good, and if the act is a last resort, it can be justified—and those who commit the assassination are the tyrannicides.

 Murder, Inc. was a branch of the National Crime Syndicate, responsible for 400–1,000 assassinations during the 1930s and 1940s.